Abhishek001konni/Abhishek001konni.github.io/index.md

 - 🔭 I’m currently working on Building custom ROMS and Kernels
 - 🌱 I’m currently learning c++
-- 🤔 I’m looking for help, to teach me more contents about languages
+- 🤔 I’m seeking help to learn, more contents about languages
 - 💬 Ask me about cyber security and Android developing
 - 📫 How to reach me:  [Telegram](https://t.me/Lopster_70)
 - Tryhackme👇